Tereshchenkolab/statistics/README.md

 Larisa Tereshchenko, MD, PhD.

 ### Manuscript:
 See file

+### Manuscript: Prevention of Heart Failure in Hypertension – the Role of Coronary Heart Disease Events Treated with Versus without Revascularization: the ALLHAT Study.
+See file  CHDevent_mediation_ALLHAT_github.do

 ### Manuscript: HCHS/SOL approved MS# 0924 Global Electrical Heterogeneity in Hispanic/Latino Adults: Implications for Subclinical Cardiovascular Disease and Sex Differences: The Hispanic Community Health Study/Study of Latinos.
 See file HCHS_SOL_MS_0924_svy_LCA GEH_GitHub_5_7_23.do